-OEM Chain Update images are used to make updates to the certificate chain used by the Apollo4 SBL.
-The root certificate, key certificate, and content certificate all gets changed using this process.
-This option will be primarily used to increase the certificate version to ensure images cannot be rolled back to older certificates.
+OEM Chain Update images are used to make updates to the certificate chain used by the Apollo5 SBL.
+The root certificate, key certificate, and content certificate all get changed using this process.
+This option is primarily used to increment the certificate version to ensure images cannot be rolled back to older certificates.

-- certificate: Filename for the content certificate to be installed. - root_cert: Filename for the root certificate to be installed. - key_cert: Filename for the key certificate to be installed.
+- image_type: set to "oem_chain" - certificate: Filename for the content certificate to be installed. - root cert: Filename for the root certificate to be installed. - key_cert: Filename for the key certificate to be installed.